YanaApasova/DoListApp/README.md

 <img src="https://user-images.githubusercontent.com/98092825/156225250-fc995ed9-8d46-431a-802d-553b5807d3cc.PNG" width="200" height="400">

-The main screen is represented by UITableView with headerView.The headerView contains today lable and current date.
+The main screen is represented by UITableView with headerView.
+The headerView contains today lable and current date.
 When the tableView is empty there is a placeholder.
 Also at the bottom of the screen there is an add round button.